majesticbeast/intro-to-terraform/docs/first-resource.md

 If you ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.

 ```

+We can see this causes some stuff to get downloaded, it creates a lock file `.terraform.lock.hcl`, we will go into
+these a bit later.

 ### Plan phase
 In the same working directory, execute your Terraform plan: